Faculty Development Council

 II.
 TEAC Membership and Procedures

 a.
-The TEAC consists of eight full-time faculty representatives on continuing appointment elected by the faculty of their respective school/college and three student representatives as selected in accordance with II.c below.
+The TEAC consists of nine full-time faculty representatives on continuing appointment elected by the faculty of their respective school/college and three student representatives as selected in accordance with II.c below.

 b.
 Terms of Office: Faculty members serve two-year terms and students serve one- year terms.